01mf02/jaq/README.md

 [jql]: https://github.com/yamafaktory/jql

 # Installation

-To use jaq, you need a Rust toolchain.
+To compile jaq, you need a Rust toolchain.
 See <https://rustup.rs/> for instructions.
 (Note that Rust compilers shipped with Linux distributions may be too outdated to compile jaq.
 I use Rust 1.59.)